atet/raspberrypi/README.md

 1. The Pi should not be powered on at this time
 2. Insert micro SD card
 3. Plug the micro USB power into the power port and the green LED should start blinking
-4. Wait for ~10 minutes while the Raspbian OS installs, configures itself, and automatically connects to your WiFi network
+4. Coffee Break: This will take ~10 mins while the Raspbian OS installs, configures itself, and automatically connects to your WiFi network

 **When the Pi is ready, the green LED should stop blinking and stay on**